WhatsApp/erlt/erlbuild/README.md

     ```
         DEPFILES := $(ERLS:%.erl=$(BUILD_DIR)/%.d)

-        $(BUILD_DIR)/%.d: %.erl
+        $(BUILD_DIR)/%.d: %.erlt
                 erlbuild-erlc --build-phase scan -M -MP -MF $@ $(ERLC_FLAGS) $<

         include $(wildcard $(DEPFILES))
     ```

-4.  "compile" phase compiles .erl files into .beam files
+4.  "compile" phase compiles .erlt files into .beam files

-    Compilation is performed by calling 'erlc' for individual .erl files.
+    Compilation is performed by calling 'erlc' for individual .erlt files.

-    Compilation of an .erl file is triggered if target .beam file is missing, or if some of its dependencies have been updated.
+    Compilation of an .erlt file is triggered if target .beam file is missing, or if some of its dependencies have been updated.

     These are the exact 'make' directives implementing this logic.
 See './erlbuild.template.mk' for details.

     ```
-        $(EBIN)/%.beam: %.erl
+        $(EBIN)/%.beam: %.erlt
                 erlbuild-erlc --build-phase compile $(ERLC_FLAGS) $<

         include $(DEPFILES)
     ```

-5.  "generate" phase generates of .erl files from .xrl and .yrl

-    Generation is performed by calling 'erlc' for individual .xrl and .yrl files.

-    Normally, code generation step should be run as a separate build module.
-In the 'erlbuild' world view, it would correspond to a separate 'erlbuild generate' step.

-    But because of a very simple model for building .yrl and .xrl files (each corresponding to a single .erl and target .beam) it is safe to include them.

-    These are the exact 'make' directives implementing this logic.
-See './erlbuild.template.mk' for details.

-    ```
-        %.erl: %.xrl
-                erlc $<

-        %.erl: %.yrl
-                erlc $<
-    ```

-6. The generated 'erlbuild.mk' files, intermediate compilation state, and the dependency graph are kept in a separate directory.
+5. The generated 'erlbuild.mk' files, intermediate compilation state, and the dependency graph are kept in a separate directory.
 See 'erlbuild-erlc --build-dir' option for details.

-7.  'erlbuild' passes most of command-line options unchanged to 'erlc'.
+6.  'erlbuild' passes most of command-line options unchanged to 'erlc'.
 There are several options specific to 'erlbuild' -- see 'erlbuild -h' for a complete list.